-Submit the bachelor thesis by the deadline electronically via Learn@WU.
-The IfSTO does not need a printed hardcover of your thesis.
+Submit the bachelor thesis by the deadline electronically via myWU.
 Should you foresee that you cannot comply with the deadline for a serious reason, you must submit a written request for extension to your supervisor in a timely manner.

-You must attach a completed and signed cover sheet to your electronic version as well as the hard copy version for the Examinations office.
+You must attach a completed and signed cover sheet to your electronic version.